redox-os/book/src/podman-build.md

 # Building Redox

 Congrats on making it this far!
 Now you will build Redox.
 This process is for **x86-64** machines (Intel/AMD).
-There are also similar processes for [i686](./i686.md) and [AArch64/Arm64](./aarch64.md).
+There are also similar processes for [i686](./i686.md) and [AArch64/ARM64](./aarch64.md).

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the `git` URL.
-If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through [chat](./chat.md).
+If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through the [chat](./chat.md).

 To avoid bugs from different build environments (operating systems) we are using **Rootless Podman** for major parts of the build. **Podman** is invoked automatically and transparently within the Makefiles.

 The TL;DR version is [here](#tldr---new-or-existing-working-directory).
-More details are available in [Advanced Podman Build](./advanced-podman-build.md).
+More details are available in the [Advanced Podman Build](./advanced-podman-build.md) page.

-You can find out more about Podman [here](https://docs.podman.io/en/latest/Introduction.html).
+You can find out more about Podman on the [Podman documentation](https://docs.podman.io/en/latest/Introduction.html).

-(Don't forget to read [this](./build-system-reference.md) page to know our build system organization and how it works)
+(Don't forget to read the [Build System](./build-system-reference.md) page to know our build system organization and how it works)

 ## Podman Build Overview